Spain

 “His playing was commendable for its fluidity and virtuosity, distinguished by both a fleet-fingered lightness and a rich timbre.”
 (The New York Times)

-István Várdai is highly regarded for his joyous energy, rhythmic vigour and elegant grace in his soulful renditions of solo, chamber music and orchestral repertoire for cello.
-In his fourth season as Artistic Director of Franz Liszt Chamber Orchestra, he continues to present inspiring and creative programmes.
-Alongside this, István welcomes world-renowned musicians at the Kapostfest Chamber Music Festival in Hungary and continues his soloist career with leading orchestras performing repertoire from Bach to Péter Eötvös.
+István Várdai is widely admired for the joyous energy, rhythmic vitality, and elegant grace of his deeply expressive interpretations of the solo, chamber, and orchestral cello repertoire.
+Now in his sixth season as Artistic Director of the Franz Liszt Chamber Orchestra, he continues to curate imaginative and inspiring programmes.
+Alongside this role, he welcomes internationally renowned artists to the Kaposfest Chamber Music Festival and maintains an active solo career with leading orchestras, performing repertoire ranging from Bach to Péter Eötvös

-In 2024/25 István Várdai debuts with Orchestra dell’Accademia Nazionale di Santa Cecilia under Tugan Sokhiev’s baton playing Shostakovich Cello Concerto No.2 which he records with BBC Philharmonic and John Storgards earlier in the season.
-Another highlight is a tour of Belgium and Hungary with Royal Liege Philharmonic under Gergely Madaras playing Elgar’s Cello Concerto.
-István returns to NFM Wroclaw Philharmonic for a play/direct programme of Mozart, Haydn and conducts Beethoven Symphony No.2.
+In 2025, István Várdai made his debut with the Orchestra dell’Accademia Nazionale di Santa Cecilia under the baton of Tugan Sokhiev, performing Shostakovich Cello Concerto No. 2.
+Earlier in the season, he recorded the same concerto with the BBC Philharmonic and conductor John Storgårds.
+Another highlight was a tour of Belgium and Hungary with the Royal Liège Philharmonic under Gergely Madaras, performing Elgar’s Cello Concerto.
+He also returned to the NFM Wrocław Philharmonic for a play-and-direct programme featuring works by Mozart, Haydn, and Beethoven.

-As a passionate chamber musician, István Várdai has played with Víkingur Ólafsson, András Schiff, Yuri Bashmet, Gidon Kremer, Jean-Efflam Bavouzet, Mischa Maisky, Elisabeth Leonskaja and Liza Ferschtman at some of the world’s leading venues.
+A passionate chamber musician, he has collaborated with artists such as András Schiff, Yuri Bashmet, Gidon Kremer, Jean‑Efflam Bavouzet, Mischa Maisky, Elisabeth Leonskaja, and Liza Ferschtman at many of the world’s leading venues.
+In 2026, he continues chamber music collaborations with Víkingur Ólafsson, Kirill Gerstein, Ilya Gringolts, and Roman Simović.

-Following success on the competitions circuit, including first prizes at the 2014 ARD International Music Competition and at the 2008 Geneva International Music Competition, István Várdai served on the jury of the International Tchaikovsky Competition in 2019.
-He has been teaching at University of Music and Performing Arts Vienna where he succeeded the late Heinrich Schiff in the role, and where he himself studied in 2005.
-István Várdai plays on ‘Ex du Pré-Harrell’ Stradivari made in 1673, previously played by Jacqueline du Pré.
+Following success on the international competition circuit – including First Prize at the ARD International Music Competition in 2014 and the Geneva International Music Competition in 2008 – István Várdai has served as a jury member at the International Tchaikovsky Competition in 2019 and artistic director of the Budapest International Cello Competition in 2025.
+He holds a teaching position at the University of Music and Performing Arts Vienna, where he succeeded the late Heinrich Schiff and where he himself studied in 2005.
+István Várdai performs on the ‘Ex du Pré–Harrell’ Stradivari cello (1673), formerly played by Jacqueline du Pré.